 - Suck cough drops or hard candies.
 They may ease a dry cough and soothe an irritated throat.
 Don't give them to a child under age 6, however, because of the risk of choking.

 - Moisturize the air.
-Use a vaporizer or take a steamy shower.
+Use a cool mist humidifier or take a steamy shower.

 - Drink fluids.
 Liquid helps thin the mucus in your throat.
 Warm liquids, such as broth tea or lemon juice, can soothe your throat.